openstack/openstack-manuals/doc/common/cli-install-openstack-command-line-clients.rst

 Install the prerequisite software
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most Linux distributions include packaged versions of the command-line
+Most Linux distributions include packaged versions of the command-line clients.
+You can directly install the clients from the packages with prerequisites.
-clients that you can install directly, see Installing_from_packages_.
+For more information, see Installing_from_packages_.

 If you need to install the source package for the command-line package,
 the following table lists the software needed to run the